joseph-flinn/site/frontend/posts/st-question-your-assumptions.md

 > "Inventory is too high because sales unexpectedly fell.
 Sales fell because the competitors lowered their price.
 The
 > competitors lowered their prices because ..."
 Such event-level explanations can be extended indefinitely, in an
 > unbroken Aristotelian chain of cause and effects, until we arrive at some First Cause, or more likely, lose interest
-> along they way (Sterman, 2000).
+> along the way (Sterman, 2000).

-In a different Skinner Box experiment, Skinner experimented with food delivery regular interval food delivery with pigeons and found that the pigeons associated whatever behavior they were doing right before the food delivery with the appearance of food (Skinner, 1948).
+In a different Skinner Box experiment, Skinner experimented with regular interval food delivery with pigeons and found that the pigeons associated whatever behavior they were doing right before the food delivery with the appearance of food (Skinner, 1948).
 A cause-effect relationship was formed between behavior and reward even though there was no relation between the cause and effect.
 Anthropomorphically, the pigeons assumed that it was from the event of